 And, if so, I stand corrected.
 I guess I screwed up.

 Except for the mental image that is conjured—not only in my mind, but in many others who encounter the usage.
 After all, in the thread linked above it is clear that others also (mis)interpret “screw” as containing a sexual connotation.
-On the other hand, and inexplicably, another contributor weighed in with the idea that the phrase “fucked up”
+On the other hand, and inexplicably, another contributor weighed in with the idea that the phrase “fucked up”also

 carries no hint of sexual allusion.